Majjhima Nikāya 94

 so anattantapo aparantapo diṭṭheva dhamme nicchāto nibbuto sītībhūto sukhappaṭisaṁvedī brahmabhūtena attanā viharati?

-living without wishes in the present life, extinguished, cooled, experiencing bliss, with self become divine?
+living without wishes in this very life, quenched, cooled, experiencing bliss, with self become divine?

 Idha, brāhmaṇa, tathāgato loke uppajjati arahaṁ sammāsambuddho vijjācaraṇasampanno sugato lokavidū anuttaro purisadammasārathi satthā devamanussānaṁ buddho bhagavā.